Characterization of Circular-arc Graphs: III. Chordal Graphs: Introduction

 Bonomo et al.~\cite{bonomo-09-partial-characterization-cag} characterized chordal circular-arc graphs that are claw-free.
-There are only four of them.
+There are only four claw-free chordal graphs that are not circular-arc graphs.
 Through generalizing Lekkerkerker and Boland's~\cite{lekkerkerker-62-interval-graphs} structural characterization of interval graphs, Francis et al.~\cite{francis-14-blocking-quadruple} defined a forbidden structure of circular-arc graphs.
 This observation enabled them to characterize chordal circular-arc graphs with independence number at most four.
 As we will see, most chordal forbidden induced subgraphs of circular-arc graphs contain an induced claw, and their independence numbers can be arbitrarily large.
-These unsuccessful attempts motivated Dur{\'a}n et al.~\cite{duran-14-survey} to list the forbidden induced subgraph characterization for circular-arc graphs within the class of chordal graphs one of ``the main open problems.''
-Bang-Jensen and Hell~\cite{bang-jensen-94-chordal-proper-cag} characterized proper circular-arc graphs (i.e., graphs admitting circular-arc models in which no arc properly contains another) that are chordal.
+These attempts motivated Dur{\'a}n et al.~\cite{duran-14-survey} to list finding the forbidden induced subgraph characterization for circular-arc graphs within the class of chordal graphs one of ``the main open problems'' regarding the classes of circular-arc graphs.
+We~\cite{cao-24-split-cag} have previously obtained the list of minimal split graphs that are not circular-arc graphs.
+A graph is a \emph{split graph} if its vertex set can be partitioned into a clique and an independent set, and hence all split graphs are chordal.
+In passing let us mention that Bang-Jensen and Hell~\cite{bang-jensen-94-chordal-proper-cag} characterized proper circular-arc graphs (i.e., graphs admitting circular-arc models in which no arc properly contains another) that are chordal.

-In a previous paper~\cite{cao-24-split-cag} of this series, we derived a full characterization of minimal split graphs that are not circular-arc graphs.
-Recall that a graph is a \emph{split graph} if its vertex set can be partitioned into a clique and an independent set, and hence all split graphs are chordal.

 \paragraph{The~$\otimes$ graphs.} The main discovery of the present paper is the family of~$\otimes$ graphs.
+The \emph{complement graph}~$\overline{G}$ of a graph~$G$ is defined on the same vertex set~$V(G)$, where a pair of distinct vertices~$u$ and~$v$ is adjacent in~$\overline{G}$ if and only if~$u v \not\in E(G)$.
 For~$k \ge 2$, the \emph{$k$-sun}, denoted as~$S_{k}$, is the graph obtained from a cycle of length~${2 k}$ by adding all edges among the even-numbered vertices to make them a clique.
-The complement of~$S_{k}$, denoted as~$\overline{S_{k}}$, is a split graph with a unique split partition, and each vertex has precisely two non-neighbors in the other part.
-See Figure~\ref{fig:split-non-helly} for the smallest examples of~$\overline{S_{k}}$.
-Note that~$\overline{S_{4}}$ and~ $S_{4}$ are isomorphic, while~$\overline{S_{3}}$ and~$S_{3}$ are the net and the sun, respectively.
+It is a split graph with a unique split partition, and so is its complement,~$\overline{S_{k}}$, in which each vertex has precisely two non-neighbors in the other part.
+See Figure~\ref{fig:complement-suns} for the smallest examples of~$\overline{S_{k}}$.
+Note that~$\overline{S_{4}}$ and~$S_{4}$ are isomorphic, while~$\overline{S_{3}}$ and~$S_{3}$ are the net and the sun, respectively.